EngineHub/CraftBookDocs/source/mechanics/bridge.rst

 ============== ====================================================================================== ======= ================================
 Node           Comment                                                                                Type    Default
 ============== ====================================================================================== ======= ================================
 allowed-blocks A list of blocks that can be used.
-Set     [BOOKSHELF, COBBLESTONE, PLANKS] allow-redstone Whether to allow redstone to be used to trigger this mechanic or not                   Boolean true
+List    [PLANKS, BOOKSHELF, COBBLESTONE] allow-redstone Whether to allow redstone to be used to trigger this mechanic or not                   Boolean true
 maximum-length The maximum length the bridge can be.
 Integer 16
 maximum-width  The maximum width each side of the bridge can be.
 The overall max width is this*2 + 1.
 Integer 5